 My Eating Habits Have Gone to Shit

-Unmotivated: …eat a bunch of shit.
-Anything from a bag or easily delivered to my door gets stuffed down my throat (along side a nice 2 Liter of Coke to get me through the all nighter) at the rhythm of whatever is on television.
+Unmotivated: Eat a bunch of shit.
+Anything from a bag or easily delivered to my door gets stuffed down my throat (along side a nice two liter of Coke to get me through the all-nighter) at the rhythm of whatever is on television.

-Overly-ambitious: … each a bunch of shit… or nothing at all.
+Overly-ambitious: Eat a bunch of shit … Or nothing at all.
 Time passes so quickly, I forget to eat.

 Neither dude makes eating well (or at all) a priority.
 You say that food is supposed to ‘fuel’ me?
 One relies on empty calories, and the other relies on drive to get them through the day.
 Neither of which is considered real nutrition.

-Prepare your meals when you wake up.
+Prepare your meals when you wake up or better yet, the night before.
 As tempting as it is to jump straight into work, food really is fuel.
 Skipping meals or stuffing your face with chips and salsa all afternoon isn’t going to help your brain work at full capacity.
 (And that is what an overly ambitious individual wants, is it not?)
-Make the sacrifice of another 20 minutes in the morning to help your day reach it’s goal safely.
-Leave your food in the kitchen, prepared and packaged, and set your timer for ‘meal times’.
+Make the sacrifice of another 20 minutes in the morning or at night to help reach your daily goal safely.
+Leave your food in the kitchen, prepared and packaged, and set your timer for “real meal” times.

 I Have No Friends

-Overly-Ambitious: …no one is there to call me.
-I’ve alienated anyone I have ever called ‘friend’.
-I’ll have more time for friends when I get this shit done and reach success.
+Overly-Ambitious: No one is there to call me.
+I’ve alienated anyone I have ever called “friend”.
+I’ll have more time for friends when I get this shit done and achieve success.

-No matter what the reason is that these 2 characters have no one calling them on Friday night, the fact remains: they have no one calling them on Friday night.
+No matter what the reason is that these two characters have no one calling them on Friday night, the fact remains: They have no one calling them on Friday night.